 Myth: If you go on hospice, you will die soon.

 Fact: Receiving hospice does not mean that death is imminent.
 Studies have shown that patients who elect hospice care earlier often live longer than those who continue to receive curative treatment.
-The hospice benefit is designed for patients who have a life expectancy of approximately six months.
+Hospice care is designed for patients who have a life expectancy of approximately six months or less.
 However, as long as the patient continues to meet hospice requirements, they may continue to receive services – even if this is longer than six months.

 Myth: Hospice means giving up hope

 Fact: Hospice redefines hope and helps patients and their families reclaim the spirit of life.
 Hospice care focuses on improving the patient’s quality of life allowing them to make the most of the time they have.

 Myth: Choosing hospice means giving up all medical treatment